Exploring the Citywide & Neighborhood EDI Outcomes

-You can see that for four out of the five domains, DC’s pre-K 4 aged children are very similar to the national kindergarten data.
-This tells an overall positive story; however, honing in on inequity by neighborhood using the detailed maps tells a fuller story.
+You can see four out of the five domains, DC’s pre-K 4 aged children are on track.
+This tells an overall positive story about the overall population of young children in the District.
+However, honing in on the inequity by neighborhood using the detailed maps tells a fuller story.

 As you view this data, ask yourself about your own experiences and knowledge.
 What are the city conditions supporting resilience among children and families in your neighborhood and across the city?
-Utilize our quick resources to shape a short-term action plan.
+Utilize our resources to put your ideas into action.

-NOTE: In the language and cognitive development domain, you will note that DC has a higher percentage of children vulnerable and at risk than the national kindergarten data.
+NOTE: DC has the highest percentage of children vulnerable and at risk in the language and cognitive development domain.
 This is largely driven by the advanced literacy subdomain, which reflects Common Core Kindergarten standards rather than Pre-K Early Learning Standards.